Remembering '2001: A Space Odyssey'

 That moment when a recently enlightened monkey tosses a bone into the air and it transforms into a shimmering nuclear weapon, orbiting earth.
-That brightly colored modernist furniture decorating the space lobbies of the future.
+That brightly coloured modernist furniture decorating the space lobbies of the future.
 A group of astronauts posing for a quick pic with the monolith.
-Sound familiar?
-Anybody who’s ever taken even the slightest interest in film, sci-fi, or psychedelia probably knows at least one of these settings.
+Anybody who’s ever taken even the slightest interest in film, sci-fi or psychedelia is probably familiar with at least one of these settings.

+My point is – to state the glaringly obvious – 2001: A Space Odyssey is totally iconic.
+It’s why Taschen published a book about its making and got away with sticking a $1000 price tag on it.
+It’s why it tops every “greatest sci-fi movies of all time” list and nearly every “greatest films of all time” list.
+It’s why the BFI are rereleasing the film this month.
+And let’s face it, it’s why someone is paying me to gush unnecessarily about its 360-degree greatness, 46 years after it was made.

 Videos by VICE